pivotal-cf/cf-rabbitmq-multitenant-broker-release/README.md

 This repository contains the release for a multi-tenant RabbitMQ service broker for Cloud Foundry.
 It's deployable by BOSH in the usual way.

+## Updating

+Clone the repository and run `./scripts/update-release` to update submodules and install dependencies.

 ## Testing

 To run all the tests do `bundle exec rake spec`.